fgeller/rad/README.md

 ## Integrations

-While `sad` includes a UI, it might be faster or more convenient to query through one of the following intergations:
+While `sad` includes a UI, it might be faster or more convenient to query through one of the following integrations:

 ### Browser